bpleines/ansible-infoblox/README.md

 ansible-playbook take_snapshot.yml
 ```

-And additional playbook is included to start the dns service on the gridmaster
+An additional playbook is included to start the dns service on the gridmaster
 ```
 ansible-playbook start_dns_service.yml -e 'gridmaster_fqdn=192.168.1.2'
 ```